HimashaNethmini/HimashaNethmini/README.md

 - 👯 I’m looking to collaborate on Projects

-- 💬 Ask me about Java and Java Script
+- 💬 Ask me about Java, Python and Java Script

 - 📫 How to reach me:
       **LinkedIn**  [@himashanethmini](https://www.linkedin.com/in/himasha-nethmini-4b32a1231/)